-7.5.1 evaluate the conditions of everyday life for the peoples of Canada at the turn of the 20th century.
+7.5.1 evaluate the conditions of everyday life for the peoples of Canada at the turn of the 20^{th} century

-- research and describe Canadian society and the technological changes that were affecting it at the turn of the 20th century - compare the conditions of everyday life for Canadians at the turn of the 20th century based on the following criteria: socioeconomic status, geographic region, ethnic group, urban/rural, gender - account for the disparities that were evident in society at this time
+- describe the geo-political make-up of Canada in the early-1900s - research and describe Canadian society and the technological changes that were affecting it at the turn of the 20th century - compare and contrast the conditions of everyday life for Canadians at the turn of the 20th century based on the following criteria: socio-economic status, geographic region, ethnic group, urban/rural, and gender - account for the disparities that were evident in society at the time

-- engage in a "4-Corners" cooperative learning strategy.
-Each student may select a literary figure from the early 1900s that interest them (other possibilities may include performers, artists, sports figures).
+- engage in a "four-Corners" cooperative learning strategy.
+Each student may select a literary figure of interest from the early 1900s.
+(Other possibilities may include performers, artists, or sports figures).
 Students then go to a corner or wall section labelled with the name of the literary figure.
 Students form pairs and discuss something interesting about the person that led them to make the selection they did.
 They may also visit another area to find out why their peers made the choices they did.
-Randomly select students to report to the class. - develop a collection of pictures and/or sketches to illustrate the material culture of the period.
-The items may be scanned, or pictures taken of objects, and stored in a digital file to show the display on the school website; or a classroom wall display may be set up.
-Ask students to write one idea or conclusion about clothing, house styles, technology, and so on. - conduct research on common attitudes toward certain groups (e.g., ethnic, visible, physically challenged, poor, and so on) during the early 1900s.
+The teacher may randomly select students to report to the class. - develop a collection of pictures and/or sketches to illustrate the material culture of the period.
+The students may scan or photograph the items and store them in a digital file to show the display on the school website, or the students may set up a classroom wall display.
+Ask students to write one idea or conclusion about clothing, house styles, technology, and so on. - conduct research on common attitudes toward certain groups (e.g., ethnic, visible, physically challenged, poor, and so on) during the early-1900s.
 The following chart may be used to record the findings. ♥